Skip over main navigation

 Yes.
 Direct Debits are a very safe and familiar option for many types of payment.
 To offer Direct Debit as a payment option, we have gone through a careful vetting process, closely monitored by the banking industry.
 The efficiency and security of Direct Debit is monitored and protected by your own bank or building society.

-Remember, with a Direct Debit, you are always in control; you can change the amount or date or cancel whenever you choose to.
+Remember, with a Direct Debit, you are always in control; you can change the amount or date, or cancel whenever you choose to.

 Published: 23rd October, 2018